-Developed before the widespread use of automobiles, Anacostia only rarely had driveways located in front yards, allowing green space to flow uninterrupted from one end of the block to the other.
+Anacostia developed before the widespread use of automobiles.
+Therefore, driveways located in front yards were not common, allowing green space to flow uninterrupted from one end of the street to the other.

 The design, materials, and placement of driveways strongly affect the character of a property and its neighborhood.
-Adding a new driveway or parking area to a front yard or area of the property that can be seen from a public right-of-way is never appropriate, as it will significantly alter the character of the property and neighboring properties.
-In general, do not place new driveways and parking pads in front of houses or make them accessible from principal streets.
-Rather, place them at the rear of and make them accessible only through an alley.
+Adding a new driveway or parking area to a front yard or area of the property that can be seen from a public right-of-way is never appropriate, as it will significantly alter the character of the property and its neighbors.
+In general, new driveways and parking pads should not be placed in front of houses or accessible from principal streets, but rather at the rear of properties and accessible through an alley.
 Only in the district's widest lots should driveways be located in side yards.
 In these cases, driveways typically lead straight from the street through a side yard and to a garage or parking space in the rear yard.